-1 - Release is for a third-party reservation.
+1 - Release the third-party reservation.

 Byte 01, Bits 3 through 1 - Third Party Device ID

 This field indicates the SCSI ID of the initiator that reserved the tape drive.
 The tape drive ignores this field if the initiator is not requesting a third-party reservation release.